Net Worth

 | Total Career Earnings: | $253,480,077 | |

 Jeff Gordon spent his entire NASCAR career racing with Hendrick Motorsports, beginning in 1992.
 That year, he entered a single race, earning $6,285.
-The following year, Gordon entered 30 races, and while he didn’t secure any wins, he was able to earn $623,900 on the track.
+The following year, Gordon entered 30 races and, while he didn’t win any, he earned $623,900 on the track.

 Gordon’s earnings increased over the next few years as he began winning races.
-In 1994, he took home track earnings of $1.5 million, followed by $2.1 million in 1995.
-The following year, Gordon secured ten race wins and earned $2.4 million, which is still the highest annual number of wins in his career.
+In 1994, he took home $1.5 million in track earnings, followed by $2.1 million in 1995.
+The following year, Gordon secured 10 race wins and earned $2.4 million, a figure that remains the highest annual total of his career.

 Jeff’s annual on-track earnings varied greatly throughout his career.
 In the late 90s and early 2000s, he typically earned between $2.5 million and $5 million annually.
 From the mid-2000s onwards, Gordon’s on-track earnings averaged between $5.5 million and $7 million annually.

 During the latter stages of his career, Jeff Gordon’s endorsement and sponsor income drastically outperformed his on-track income.
-For several years, he earned over $20 million/year from endorsements, for combined annual earnings of between $24 million and $32 million.
+For several years, he earned over $20 million/year from endorsements, bringing his combined annual earnings to between $24 million and $32 million.

 Jeff Gordon earned an estimated $100.6 million on the NASCAR track and an additional $153 million off-track, resulting in roughly $253.5 million in career earnings.
 From racing at Daytona alone, Gordon earned $10.9 million.